 - Inventory IP Address of WiFi Users along with Bandwidth and Signal Strength

-- Monitor Up-time/Down-time of APs and Thin clients.
+- Monitor the Up-time/Down-time of APs and Thin clients.

-- Find Last Access Times of WiFi Users per Access Point
+- Find the Last Access Times of WiFi Users per Access Point

 - Monitor Bandwidth and Loads on the Access Points